Or3stis/apparatus/README.md

 [electron](http://electron.atom.io/) and
 [cytoscape.js](http://js.cytoscape.org/).
 The icons are provided by Google's [Material Design](https://material.io/icons/).

-The application is still in prototyping stage, which means a lot of functionality is being added with each commit, along with massive changes in almost everything.
+The application is in alpha stage.
+The focus now is to improve the core functionality of the application along with the introduction of additional features, in order to reach beta stage.

 Some screenshots..